splunk/public-o11y-docs/gdi/opentelemetry/discovery-mode.rst

 Use the discovery mode of the Splunk Distribution of OpenTelemetry Collector to detect metric sources and create a configuration based on the results.
 Discovery mode can detect several types of metric sources on the host, such as databases and servers.
 With this information, the Collector generates configuration you can modify and use.

-The advantage of using discovery mode is that you don't need to manually configure the OpenTelemetry Collector for the supported metric sources.
+The main advantage of using discovery mode is that you don't need to manually configure the OpenTelemetry Collector for the supported metric sources.
 This is helpful in environments when you deploy and activate host services dynamically, for example when scaling your infrastructure based on existing demand.

 .. note:: Discovery mode is available starting from version 0.72.0 and higher of the Splunk Distribution of the OpenTelemetry Collector.